kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 **Target Group**: Decision Makers (Tech Leads) and newbies.

-Contains a quick overview of the idea behind Kyma, a diagram of the main areas with a brief explanation, and, as needed, longer documents going into the details of each main area.
+Contains a quick overview of the idea behind Kyma, presents the main areas with a brief explanation, and, as needed, longer documents going into the details of each main area.

 ### Getting Started